metamorph-inc/openmeta-vahana/README.md

 ![vahana_optimizer.py](images/Vahana_OpenMDAOOptimizerVsTradeStudy.PNG)

 ## Improvements to Vahana Configuration Trade Study / Future Plans
-Since we were able to produce similar trends to those in the Vahana Configuration Trade Study using the OpenMDAO 'Optimizer' driver, we wanted to explore ways to improve on the Trade Study's results.
+Since we were able to produce similar trends to those in the Vahana Configuration Trade Study using the OpenMDAO 'Optimizer' driver, we wanted to explore ways in which to improve on the Trade Study's results.
 Outside of exercising the OpenMETA toolset, there is little reason to recreate the Vahana Configuration Trade Study - it already served its purpose and Aribus has since moved on to the next stage in the design process.
 Therefore, our next goal was to see how we could improve the Trade Study's model and provide more detailed anaylsis for design purposes.

 ### Meta-Link CAD Model
 A CAD model can provide a more accurate representation of a vehicle's geometry, mass, and mass distribution.
-In creating a CREO3.0 model of the Tilt-Wing Configuration, we hoped to provide a more realistic model that could eventually be used to calculate mass, center of gravity, and production costs.
+In creating a CREO model of the Tilt-Wing Configuration, we hoped to provide a more model that could eventually be used to calculate mass, center of gravity, and production costs.

 The model (shown below) is based on the sketches of the Tilt-Wing configuration that A³ released in the Vahana Trade Study Report.
 This model is composed within GME and contains parametric features that align with the design requirements outlined within the Vahana Trade Study's MATLAB code.
 The rotational orientation of the wings and canards can be varied between the cruise and hover positions (or 0-90 degrees).